 Deer Trails Country Club

-Deer Trails Country Club is a 9-hole course in the naturally beautiful, park-like setting of Chaffee Crossing in Fort Smith, Arkansas.
+Deer Trails Country Club is a 9-hole/18-tee box course in the naturally beautiful, park-like setting of Chaffee Crossing in Fort Smith, Arkansas.
 The course is open to the public seven days a week.

 Deer Trails offers excellent hybrid Bermuda greens.
 This is a good golf course for the everyday golfer and a fair challenge for the lower handicapper.
 Deer Trails Golf Course hosts multiple leagues and tournaments throughout the season.
-Guests can enjoy breakfast and lunch in the clubhouse grill.
+Guests can enjoy lunch and dinner in the clubhouse restaurant, Links at Chaffee Crossing, specializing in smoked meats.

 Features: 9-hole course with 18 tee boxes